Thank Goodness, God Can’t Control Elections!

 thomasjayoord

 THanks for your honesty, Rob.
-And I think I can understand your feeling of shock.
+And I understand your feeling of shock.
 I felt similarly.

 Leave a Comment